Shammuramat: Origin

 Shammuramat was born c.
 850 BC.
 Nothing is known of Shammuramat's origins from contemporary sources.
-In later classical tradition, Shammuramat was variously described as being of Levantine or native Assyrian origin.
+In later classical tradition, Shammuramat was variously described as being of Levantine or native Assyrian/Mesopotamian origin.
 Various alternate origins have also been suggested by modern historians, though all such proposals are mere speculation.
-In 1910, Carl Ferdinand Friedrich Lehmann-Haupt suggested that she was a Babylonian princess, though there is no evidence for such an idea.
+In 1910, Carl Ferdinand Friedrich Lehmann-Haupt suggested that she was a Mesopotamian Babylonian princess, though there is no evidence for such an idea.
 Wilhelm Eilers proposed in 1971 that she might have been a princess from Urartu and in 1991, Weinfeld suggested that she was a princess from Ashkelon.
 Ashkelon seems an unlikely place of origin because the city was situated far beyond the Assyrian imperial ambitions of the time and since it would be unlikely for an Assyrian king to marry someone from a city of such little diplomatic weight.
-In 2001, Jamie Novotny proposed that she could have been a princess from Syria, perhaps from either Carchemish, Gurgum, Namri, Que, Patina, Subria, Bit Adini or Samʼal.
+In 2001, Jamie Novotny proposed that she could have been an Assyrian or Aramean princess from Syria, perhaps from either Carchemish, Gurgum, Namri, Que, Patina, Subria, Bit Adini or Samʼal.